-Swollen eyelid: Causes and treatment of eyelid inflammation
+Swollen eyelid: Causes and treatment

 Swelling of the eyelids also can be a sign of serious, potentially sight-threatening problems, such as orbital cellulitis, Graves' disease and ocular herpes.